20th Annual Latin Grammy Awards

-The 20th Annual Latin Grammy Awards was held on Thursday, November 14, 2019, at the MGM Grand Garden Arena in Las Vegas, Nevada and was broadcast on Univision.
+The 20th Annual Latin Grammy Awards were held on Thursday, November 14, 2019, at the MGM Grand Garden Arena in Las Vegas and was broadcast on Univision.
 The telecast marked the 20th anniversary of the Latin Grammy Awards and honored outstanding achievements in Latin music released from June 1, 2018, to May 31, 2019.

 Juanes was honored as the Latin Recording Academy Person of the Year on the night prior to the telecast.
 Thalía was honored with the President's Merit Award for her achievements and outstanding contribution in Latin music.

 Nominations were announced on September 24, 2019.
 Spanish singer-songwriter Alejandro Sanz led nominations with eight.
 Rosalía and Alejandro Sanz had the most wins with three awards each.